Symmetry Breaking from Monopole Condensation in QED$_3$: Introduction and Main Results

 The most common proposal in the literature, going back to~\cite{Pisarski:1984dj} (see~\cite{DiPietro:2015taa,Giombi:2015haa} for a more recent discussion with references) is that the fermion bilinear~$\vec \CO = i \b \psi \vec \sigma \psi$ gets a vev and spontaneously breaks $SU(2)_f \to U(1)_f$, leading to two NGBs described by a~$\C\P^1$ sigma model.
-In light of the Vafa-Witten constraints reviewed above, this proposal can be interpreted in two ways: \begin{itemize} \item If no monopole condenses, then~$U(1)_m$ is unbroken and there are no additional NGBs -- and in particular no massless photon.
+In light of the constraints above, this proposal can be interpreted in two ways: \begin{itemize} \item If no monopole condenses, then~$U(1)_m$ is unbroken and there are no additional NGBs -- and in particular no massless photon.
 (Recall from~\eqref{sigmaphotonintro} that a massless photon is (dual to) another NGB.)
 As we will explain below, anomaly matching implies that there must be additional dynamical degrees of freedom (which may be gapped or gapless) that are fibered over the~$\C\P^1$ sigma model.
 We discuss an example that matches all anomalies in section~\ref{section: TQFT deformation}; there the additional sector consists of a gapped, topological~$\Z_2$ gauge theory fibered over~$\C\P^1$. \item If a monopole condenses, then~$U(1)_m$ is spontaneously broken, leading to exactly one more NGB~$\sigma$, or equivalently a massless photon (as in~\eqref{sigmaphotonintro}).
 The presence of a massless photon was already advocated in~\cite{Pisarski:1984dj},\footnote{~Roughly, this is because the vev of the fermion bilinear~$\vec \CO$ is also expected to induce a triplet mass~$\vec m \sim \langle \vec O\rangle$ for the fermions, leaving the~$\C\P^1$ and a massless photon at low energies.
 Precisely this scenario arises when we deform QED$_3$ in a particular symmetry-preserving fashion that we describe in section~\ref{section:deformationIntro}.} and with the benefit of hindsight we see that it should be interpreted in terms of monopole condensation, which (as already explained above) can in turn induce a suitably aligned vev for~$\vec \CO$.
-However, the presence of a massless photon in the IR does not uniquely determine which monopole condenses (though not all possibilities are compatible with anomaly matching).
-In this paper we will prove that it is the minimal~$q_m = 1$ monopole~$\CM^i$ in~\eqref{fundmono}.
+However, the presence of a massless photon in the IR does not uniquely determine which monopole condenses.\footnote{~Not all possibilities are compatible with anomaly matching, which requires the~$U(1)_f$ and~$U(1)_m$ charges~$q_f, q_m$ of the condensing monopole to both be odd (and thus non-zero).} We will argue that it is the minimal~$q_m = 1$ monopole~$\CM^i$ in~\eqref{fundmono}.
 Then the massless photon, or its dual~$\sigma$, is Hopf-fibered over~$\C\P^1$ and reconstitutes the~$\t {S^3}$ sigma model already described in section~\ref{introsquasheds3} above. \end{itemize}